dopeghoti/SF-Tools/Protocol.md

+The following are for the Dedicated server only *prior to* the 1.0 release.
+The API documentation is included with the Satisfactory game client.
+As such, because it is tied to a Satisfactory purchase, I will not include it verbatim here without permission from Coffee Stain.

 The following is the only known details about how to converse with the Dedicated Server query port (by default, UDP/15777):

 Request: